Shantou Jinshan Middle School

 Shantou Jinshan Middle School is located in Queshi Scenic Area, Shantou City, Guangdong Province, China, covering 107,000 square meters.
 There are 60 high school classes with approximately 3400 students and more than 210 full-time teachers.
 School supervision and evaluation of a model high school in Guangdong Province early in June 2006 by, and in October the following year by a high school teaching level assessment in Guangdong Province as well as the model high school in Guangdong Province Steering acceptance confirmation.
+As the most famous school in the east of Guangdong, it raised up many talented people.

 History

 1877－1911

 In 1877, the Chaoshan Chief General Fang Yao spent huge sums of money to build Jinshan College, under the auspices of the Chaozhou famous gentleman Kuo Ting-yee set, in Chaozhou Jinshan top.
 The beginning of the run of the college is positioned to Chaozhou, the highest institution of the House under the jurisdiction of the official school.
-According to available data, in 1901, the College sent to participate in examinations held of the hygienist year, held 28 people, the first in the province.
+According to available data, in 1901, the college sent to participate in examinations held of the hygienist year, held 28 people, the first in the province.
 So it enjoys a high reputation in the community.